 X's and O's Quilt with Different Proportions

 This is the slightly different version of a Hugs and Kisses quilt made using corner squares that are half the size of the larger squares.
 The X's are more chunky in this variation of the quilt.

 Fabric Squares for Other Quilt Sizes

-Batting, backing and binding — see previously instructions.
+Batting, backing and binding — see previously instructions in step 3.

 36" x 45" Hugs and Kisses Baby Quilt (9" blocks as shown in this pattern)

 - (80) 5" x 5" dark squares (1-1/2 yards)